-It wasn’t that long ago that Valve shocked the PC gaming world and announced the Steam Deck and not to be confused with the Elgato Stream Deck, a portable PC that is packing quite the punch.
-While the initial hands-on wasn’t very revealing, it would seem that embargo is over and now everyone who had access to the device is now providing a better look at it.
+It wasn’t that long ago that Valve shocked the PC gaming world and announced the Steam Deck not to be confused with the Elgato Stream Deck, a portable PC that is packing quite the punch.
+While the initial hands-on wasn’t very revealing, it would seem that the embargo is over, and everyone who had access to the device is now providing a better look at it.

-Below are several of those articles and videos, that anyone who’s curious about the Steam Deck, should check out.
+Below are several of those articles and videos that anyone curious about the Steam Deck should check out.

 All of these articles and videos are in-depth and discuss a number of things, from the anti-glare screen, resolution, impressions of several games in action, how the Steam Deck feels while being held, and more.